 Whatever changes platform companies make, and whatever innovations fact checkers and other journalists put in place, those who want to deceive will adapt to them.
 Misinformation is not like a plumbing problem you fix.
 It is a social condition, like crime, that you must constantly monitor and adjust to.

 Meanwhile, Irene Wu, culture and technology professor at Georgetown University, is more hopeful:

 Information will improve because people will learn better how to deal with masses of digital information.
 Right now, many people naively believe what they read on social media.
 When the television became popular, people also believed everything on TV was true.
 It’s how people choose to react and access to information and news that’s important, not the mechanisms that distribute them.

 Will we ever get rid of fake news?

 It’s possible, for sure, that the wave of misinformation will vanish one day.
-And I definitely agree that removing the financial incentive is a big step to improving things.
+Removing the financial incentive would be a big step to improving things.